simp/simp-packer/README.md

 #### Provisioning Section

-Runs a suite of tests:
+Runs a suite of configurations and tests while packer is provisioning the new
+box:

+Configurations:

 - Checks that FIPS was enabled/disabled per configuration.
 - Runs `simp config` and `simp bootstrap`.